IanTeda/hugo.ianteda.com/content/notes/2025-05-13-ansible-user/index.md

 ## 1. Create Remote User

-First, we need to create the Ansible user on the remote machine by SSH'ing into the remote machine with an existing user, adding the `ansible` user, and exiting from the SSH session.
+First, we need to create the Ansible user on the remote machine by SSH'ing into the remote machine with an existing user, adding the `ansible` user, making sure they are a `sudo` user, and exiting from the SSH session.

 ```bash
 ssh <existing_user>@<computer>